weecology/lab-manual/content/docs/lab-policy-procedures/letters-of-Recommendation.md

 ---
 title: Letters of Recommendation
 type: book
+summary: >
+  Yes, we'll write you a letter of rec.
+Yes, even though we're busy.
+Here's how to communciate with your advisor about them.
 ---

 One of Ethan & Morgan's jobs is writing letters of recommendation (or otherwise serving as references) for folks who have gone through the group.
 Your primary advisor is always happy to serve as a reference.
 If you'd also like a to get a reference from the other one of us just ask.